-- 12. "Fair Market Value" shall mean, with respect to any property (including, without limitation, any Shares or other securities), the fair market value of such property determined by such methods or procedures as shall be established from time to time by the Committee.
-Notwithstanding the foregoing, unless otherwise determined by the Committee, the Fair Market Value of a Share as of a given date shall be, if the Shares are then traded on the Nasdaq National Market, the last reported sale price of one Share as reported on the Nasdaq National Market on such date or, if the Nasdaq National Market is not open for trading on such date, on the most recent preceding date when it is open for trading. - 13.
-"Family Members" shall be those persons $\mbox{ related to a participant as determined by the Committee.}$
+- 10 "Eligible Person" shall mean any employee, officer, consultant, independent contractor or Director (including any Non-Employee Director) providing services to the Company or any Affiliate whom the Committee determines to be an Eligible Person. - 11 "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended. - 12 "Fair Market Value" shall mean, with respect to any property (including, without limitation, any Shares or other securities), the fair market value of such property determined by such methods or procedures as shall be established from time to time by the Committee.
+Notwithstanding the foregoing, unless otherwise determined by the Committee, the Fair Market Value of a Share as of a given date shall be, if the Shares are then traded on the Nasdaq National Market, the last reported sale price of one Share as reported on the Nasdaq National Market on such date or, if the Nasdaq National Market is not open for trading on such date, on the most recent preceding date when it is open for trading. - 13 "Family Members" shall be those persons related to a Participant as determined by the Committee. - 14 "Incentive Stock Option" shall mean an option granted under Section 6A of the Plan that is intended to meet the requirements of Section 422 of the Code or any successor provision. - 15 "Non-Employee Director" shall have the meaning ascribed in Rule 16b-3 promulgated under the Exchange Act or any successor provision. - 16 "Non-Qualified Stock Option" shall mean an option granted under Section 6A of the Plan that is not intended to be an Incentive Stock Option. - 17 "Option" shall mean an Incentive Stock Option or a Non-Qualified Stock Option. - 18 "Other Stock Grant" shall mean any right granted under Section 6F of the Plan. - 19 "Other Stock-Based Award" shall mean any right granted under Section 6G of the Plan. - 20 "Participant" shall mean an Eligible Person designated to be granted an Award under the Plan. - 21 "Performance Award" shall mean any right granted under Section 6D of the Plan.

-- 14. "Incentive Stock Option" shall mean an option granted under Section 6A of the Plan that is intended to meet the requirements of Section 422 of the Code or any successor provision. - 15.
-"Non-Employee Director" shall have the meaning ascribed in Rule 16b-3 promulgated under the Exchange Act or any successor provision. - 16.
-"Non-Qualified Stock Option" shall mean an option granted under Section 6A of the Plan that is not intended to be an Incentive Stock Option. - 17.
-"Option" shall mean an Incentive Stock Option or a Non-Qualified Stock Option. - 18.
-"Other Stock Grant" shall mean any right granted under Section 6F of the Plan. - 19.
-"Other Stock-Based Award" shall mean any right granted under Section 6G of the Plan. - 20.
-"Participant" shall mean an Eligible Person designated to be granted an ${\tt Award}$ under the Plan. - 21.
-"Performance Award" shall mean any right granted under Section 6D of the Plan. - 22.
-"Person" shall mean any individual, corporation, partnership, association or trust. - 23.
-"Plan" shall mean the Enzon, Inc. 2001 Incentive Stock Plan, as amended from time to time, the provisions of which are set forth herein. - 24.
-"Plan Year" shall mean a consecutive 12-month period ending on December 31 of each year. - 25.
-"Reload Option" shall mean any Option granted under Section 6A(5) of the Plan. - 26.
-"Restricted Stock" shall mean any Shares granted under Section 6C of the Plan - 27.
-"Restricted Stock Unit" shall mean any unit granted under Section 6C of the Plan evidencing the right to receive a Share (or a cash payment equal to the Fair Market Value of a Share) at some future date. - 28.
-"Rule 16b-3" shall mean Rule 16b-3 promulgated by the Securities and Exchange Commission under the Exchange Act or any successor rule or regulation.

-- 29. "Share" or "Shares" shall mean shares of common stock, \$0.01 par value per share, of the Company or such other securities or property as may become subject to Awards pursuant to an adjustment made under Section 4C of the Plan. - 30.
-"Stock Appreciation Right" shall mean any right granted under Section 6B of the Plan.
+- 22 "Person" shall mean any individual, corporation, partnership, association or trust. - 23 "Plan" shall mean the Enzon Pharmaceuticals, Inc. 2001 Incentive Stock Plan, as amended from time to time, the provisions of which are set forth herein. - 24 "Plan Year" shall mean a consecutive 12-month period ending on December 31 of each year. - 25 "Reload Option" shall mean any Option granted under Section 6A(5) of the Plan. - 26 "Restricted Stock" shall mean any Shares granted under Section 6C of the Plan. - 27 "Restricted Stock Unit" shall mean any unit granted under Section 6C of the Plan evidencing the right to receive a Share (or a cash payment equal to the Fair Market Value of a Share) at some future date. - 28 "Rule 16b-3" shall mean Rule 16b-3 promulgated by the Securities and Exchange Commission under the Exchange Act, or any successor rule or regulation. - 29 "Share" or "Shares" shall mean shares of common stock, \$0.01 par value per share, of the Company or such other securities or property as may become subject to Awards pursuant to an adjustment made under Section 4C of the Plan. - 30 "Stock Appreciation Right" shall mean any right granted under Section 6B of the Plan.